ohadschn/letsencrypt-webapp-renewer/README.md

 - The extension must be installed on the same web app as your site.
   - This means you must install the extension on each and every Web App you own.
   - Worse, if you happen to publish your Web App with the "Delete Existing files", it will silently delete the WebJob created by the extension, effectively nullifying it.
+- The extension setup wizard has been known to fall out of sync with the underlying WebJob it's installing (e.g. fail on missing Web App configuraion)
 - There are no e-mail notifications (you could set some basic ones with Zapier but they won't contain details on the actual renewals that took place).
 - It relies on an Azure Storage account which has to be [configured in a certain way](https://github.com/sjkp/letsencrypt-siteextension/issues/148), which is an unneeded possible point of failure.
 - The extension can only be run in the context of a web app.
 You might want to run it as a command-line tool (e.g. from your CI system).